Heart Essex (Chelmsford & Southend): Closure

 In February 2019, Heart Essex's owners, Global Radio announced a major shake-up of radio across all of their brands.
 In the case of Heart Essex, these changes were to take effect from Saturday 1 June.
 The new schedule would mean the complete closure of Heart Essex.
 The very last show broadcast from Chelmsford aired between 16:00-19:00 BST on Friday 31 May 2019.
 After this show, all programs were network programs broadcast from the main studios in Leicester Square, London.
 The exception to this was the 16:00-19:00 drive time show on Mondays-Fridays, which is broadcast on new station Heart East, which is broadcast from studios in Milton Keynes.

 Transmitters

 The 102.6 MHz FM signal comes from Baker's Wood west of Chelmsford.
 This broadcasts to Chelmsford, Braintree, Witham, Maldon and South Woodham Ferrers.
 It is the strongest signal with an effective radiated power of 2.0 kW.
 96.3 MHz FM comes from Benfleet, which covers Basildon and most of southern Essex with an ERP of 1.3 kW.
 97.5 MHz FM comes from Maitland House in central Southend with an ERP of 100 W. This was launched in the late 90s to fill a gap in the town centre.
-In Harlow, Heart Essex broadcasts on 101.7 MHz from the Rye Hill mast, with Colchester being served by the Wivenhoe transmitter broadcasting on 96.1 MHz with an ERP of 500 watts.
-Heart Essex is also available on DAB Digital Radio via the Essex multiplex.
+In Harlow, Heart East broadcasts on 101.7 MHz from the Rye Hill mast, with Colchester being served by the Wivenhoe transmitter broadcasting on 96.1 MHz with an ERP of 500 watts.
+Heart East is also available on DAB Digital Radio via the Essex multiplex.